Returned from Duty

 Frank Cannon enlisted on 17 April 1915 at Chorley stating he was 18 years old

-His birthday is supposed to be 7 June 1899 as if correct then he was actually 15 years, 10 months, 11 days when he enlisted.
+His birthday is supposed to be 7 June 1899 if correct then he was 15 years, 10 months, 11 days when he enlisted.

-However as of his Discharge, if his date of birth is correct then his age was in fact 16 years, 3 months, 11 days
+However as of his Discharge, if his date of birth is correct then his age was 16 years, 3 months, 11 days

 He managed 6 months of service